Generic Name: alogliptin (AL-oh-GLIP-tin)

 - Nesina should be used with extreme caution in CHILDREN; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Nesina while you are pregnant.
-It is not known if Nesina is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you take Nesina, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Nesina: